Complaint Handling Procedures

-If we decide that we should continue to handle the Complaint, we will consider which of our processes is appropriate to deal with the complaint.
+If we decide we should continue to handle the Complaint, we classify the Complaint as an Unresolved Complaint and move it to either:

-- The Consumer has not given authorisation for person making the Complaint to deal with us or the Provider
+- The Consumer or Occupier has not given authorisation for the person making the Complaint to deal with us or the Member

 - We have information to show that the Complaint falls outside the TIO’s jurisdiction

 - We reasonably believe that the Complaint is not made in good faith

 - If there is another organisation that we think can deal with the Complaint.
 In this case, we will tell the Consumer or Occupier about that organisation and how to contact it.

 If we decide to stop handling a Complaint, we will tell the Consumer or Occupier why.

 The Consumer or Occupier can ask us to review a decision to stop handling the Complaint.

 A Senior Officer of the Telecommunications Industry Ombudsman will conduct the review.
 The reviewing officer will consider the decision to stop handling the Complaint, and any reasons given by the Consumer or Occupier for disputing the decision (including new information provided).